 Wait, what is this?
 This is a series of workshop readings of new plays/screenplays.
 The actors and audience participate in a festive discussion after the reading.

 Where are you?
 We are New York City based.
 Our monthly readings are currently held at the The Tank in midtown Manhattan.

 I don't live in New York, can I still submit a script?
 Yes!
 We love and support writers from all over.
 However, since we are not able to provide travel funding, we know that, for many writers, one of our fabulous but intimate readings may not be the right financial choice at this time.

-I don’t identify as female.
+I don’t identify as a woman.
 Can I still submit a script?
 Yes!
 Our primary aim is to examine and challenge the roles being written for women.
 We’d love to hear from all writers.

 Does the whole play have to be just two women talking about not-sex?
 No. Your script can have as many characters as you want, and they can talk about all kinds of things.

 Including sex and relationships?
 Yes, including that.
 The Bechdel Test stipulates that at least one scene contains two women talking about something else.

-I’m an actor who doesn’t identify as female.
+I’m an actor who doesn’t identify as a woman.
 Can I participate in readings?
 Yes.
 Many of our scripts have all-women casts.
 Many have both men and women.
 Many have non-binary and trans characters.
 We very much want to have anyone who likes talking about plays participate.
-In addition: part of our ongoing discussion includes, 'what do we mean by 'female,' anyway?'
+In addition: part of our ongoing discussion includes, 'what do we mean by 'woman,' anyway?'